List of Marvel Comics characters: M: Moving Shadow

-Moving Shadow is a fictional supervillain and the half-brother of Shang-Chi.
+Moving Shadow is a character appearing in Marvel Comics.
 Created by Doug Moench and Paul Gulacy, he first appeared in the MAX comics imprint Shang-Chi: Master of Kung Fu (November 2002).
+He is the supervillain half-brother of Shang-Chi.

 Moving Shadow was born to the criminal mastermind Zheng Zu and raised in secrecy while highly trained in martial arts and assassination.
 After Shang-Chi's defection from his criminal organization, Zheng Zu groomed Moving Shadow to replace him.
 Under Zheng Zu's tutelage, Moving Shadow embraced his father's teachings and served him loyally without question.
 To ensure the success of his Hellfire weapon, Zheng Zu dispatched Moving Shadow to kill Shang-Chi and his allies Black Jack Tarr, Clive Reston and Leiko Wu.
 Eager to prove himself superior to his half-brother, Moving Shadow repeatedly clashed with Shang-Chi, who was previously unaware of his existence.
 Shang-Chi eventually emerged victorious after a vicious fight with Moving Shadow but refused to kill him.
 With his plains thwarted once again by Shang-Chi, an enraged Zheng Zu executed Moving Shadow for his failure.

-Powers and abilities

-Much like his half-brother, Moving Shadow is a highly skilled martial artist and assassin.
+Much like his half-brother Shang-Chi, Moving Shadow is a highly skilled martial artist and assassin.
 He is shown to be proficient in many forms of weaponry, including the jian.